One poem from each collection 1982 onwards

 Apart from Blur, he’s into Blair

-And the new swinging Labour Let’s Party Britain.
+and the new swinging Labour Let’s Party Britain.

 Celebrates at Trafalgar Square.